๐ŸงขNeuroscience

 Functional classification focuses on the neuron's role in information flow: detecting stimuli, executing responses, or connecting pathways within the CNS.

-• Detect and transmit environmental stimuli to the CNS, converting physical energy into neural signals through specialized receptors
+• Detect and transmit environmental or internal stimuli to the CNS, converting physical energy into neural signals through specialized receptors or receptor endings.

-• Diverse receptor types include photoreceptors (light), mechanoreceptors (pressure/touch), and nociceptors (pain)
+• Diverse receptor types include photoreceptors (light), mechanoreceptors (pressure/touch), nociceptors (pain), thermoreceptors (temperature), and chemoreceptors (chemical stimuli).

-• Afferent pathway—signals travel toward the CNS, making these neurons the input side of every reflex arc and sensory system
+• Afferent pathway means signals travel toward the CNS.
+These neurons are the input side of every reflex arc and sensory system.
+A helpful mnemonic: Afferent = Arriving at the CNS.

-• Transmit commands from CNS to effectors (muscles and glands), producing movement and physiological responses
+• Transmit commands from the CNS to effectors (skeletal muscles, smooth muscles, and glands), producing movement and physiological responses.

-• Upper motor neurons originate in the brain; lower motor neurons in the spinal cord directly innervate muscle fibers
+• Upper motor neurons originate in the motor cortex and brainstem; lower motor neurons have their cell bodies in the spinal cord or brainstem and directly innervate muscle fibers at the neuromuscular junction.

-• Efferent pathway—damage to upper vs. lower motor neurons produces distinct clinical signs, a frequently tested distinction
+• Efferent pathway means signals travel away from the CNS.
+Damage to upper vs. lower motor neurons produces distinct clinical signs (see self-check question 4), and this is a frequently tested distinction.

 Interneurons

-• Connect sensory and motor pathways, serving as the processing and integration layer within the CNS
+• Connect sensory and motor pathways, serving as the processing and integration layer entirely within the CNS.

-• Modulate signal strength and timing through excitatory and inhibitory connections, enabling complex neural computations
+• Modulate signal strength and timing through excitatory and inhibitory connections.
+They make up the vast majority of neurons in the human brain.

-Compare: Sensory neurons vs. Motor neurons—both are long-projection neurons, but sensory neurons are afferent (toward CNS) while motor neurons are efferent (away from CNS).
+Compare: Sensory neurons vs. Motor neurons: both can be long-projection neurons, but sensory neurons are afferent (toward CNS) while motor neurons are efferent (away from CNS).
 Remember: Sensory = Sending in; Motor = Moving out.

 Specialized Neurons by Brain Region